-At the end of the year, we are supposed to arrive The first processors from Intel's seventh generation (And the third in the 14 NM manufacturing process, in a way that changes its old tactics), but if you count those who don't want to wait patiently with everyone - To a notebookcheck There is an up-to-date pampering that suits you exactly.
+At the end of the year, we are supposed to arrive The first processors from Intel's seventh generation (And the third in a 14-nanometer manufacturing process, in a way that changes its old tactics), but if you are one of those who do not want to wait patiently with everyone - To a notebookcheck There is an up-to-date pampering that suits you exactly.

-In the graphics processing sector, to our delight, the situation is much more pronounced: the new HD Graphics 620 core performs significantly better than the HD Graphics 520 core of the HD-core i7-6500U both in the OpenGL test of Cinebench and in a variety of 3DMark tests, with improvements ranging from 10 to 30 percent, and in some cases very close to those of the Iris Graphics 540 core on-core i7-6560U - even though in this case it is worth remembering that some drivers are probably not yet final.
+In the graphics processing sector, to our delight, the situation is much more pronounced: the new HD Graphics 620 core performs significantly better than the HD Graphics 520 core of the HD-Core i7-6500U both in the OpenGL test of Cinebench and in a variety of 3DMark tests, with improvements ranging from 10 to 30 percent, and in some cases very close to those of the Iris Graphics 540 core on-Core i7-6560U - when even in this case it is worth remembering that the various drivers are probably not yet final.

-It is worth adding a pinch of skepticism to any piece of hardware that has not yet been officially revealed and launched, but in this case the source looks relatively reliable with the backing of relevant screenshots - and gives us quite a bit of hope for Kaby Lake, which looks like a generation that will deliver improvement Performence Likely despite being "stuck" in the production process of 14 nm, Instead of moving to the 10 nm with the Cannonlake generation as originally planned at Intel. what do you think?
-Tell us in comments!
+It is worth adding a pinch of skepticism to any news about hardware that has not yet been officially unveiled and launched, but in this case the source seems relatively reliable with the backing of relevant screenshots - and gives us quite a bit of hope for Kaby Lake, Which looks like a generation that will be able to deliver a reasonable performance improvement despite being "stuck" in a 14-nanometer manufacturing process, instead of advancing to 10-nanometers with the Cannonlake generation as originally designed by Intel. what do you think?
+Tell us in the comments!